Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: Introduction

 Experimentally, two-photon interactions in heavy-ion collisions have been studied most extensively via dilepton production.
-The simplest such process is $\gamma\gamma \to \ell^+\ell^-$ (the Breit-Wheeler process of matter-antimatter creation), which is a pure QED phenomenon.
-Early measurements at RHIC demonstrated substantial $e^+e^-$ pair production in Au+Au UPCs, consistent with theoretical expectations for Breit–Wheeler photon fusion~\cite{Star2004:e+e-}.
-At LHC, higher energies have enabled the copious production of electron and muon pairs in Pb+Pb UPC events, observed by ALICE, ATLAS, and CMS~\cite{alice2013dielectron,atlas2018dimuon,CMS:2021dimuon},.
-These exclusive dilepton final states are identified by two opposite-charge leptons with no other particle activity, and their kinematic distributions (e.g., pair acoplanarity and $p_T$) have been shown to agree with QED predictions for $\gamma\gamma$ fusion~\cite{CMS:2021dimuon,Star2004:e+e-}.
-Recently, even the production of the much heavier $\tau^+\tau^-$ pairs via photon–photon collisions has been observed at the LHC~\cite{cms2023ditao}, further extending this program.
-Together, these results confirm that the intense EM fields of relativistic ions can induce photon–photon reactions analogous to those long studied in $e^+e^-$ colliders, providing a novel testbed for quantum electrodynamics in the strong-field regime.
+The simplest such process is $\gamma\gamma \to \ell^+\ell^-$ (the process of matter-antimatter creation), which is a pure QED phenomenon.
+Early measurements at RHIC~\cite{STAR_ChenJH} demonstrated substantial $e^+e^-$ pair production in Au+Au UPC, consistent with QED theoretical expectations for photon fusion (Breit–Wheeler process)~\cite{Star2004:e+e-,Star2017:e+e-,PHENIX：B-W}.
+At LHC, higher energies have enabled the copious production of electron and muon pairs in Pb+Pb UPC events, observed by ALICE, ATLAS, and CMS~\cite{alice2013dielectron,atlas2023diele,CMS:2021dimuon,CMS_2024_diel_NLO,ATLAS_2020_dimuon}.
+These exclusive dilepton final states are identified by two opposite-charge leptons with no other particle activity, and their kinematic distributions (e.g., pair acoplanarity and $p_T$) have been shown to agree with QED predictions for $\gamma\gamma$ fusion~\cite{alice2013dielectron,atlas2023diele,CMS:2021dimuon,Star2004:e+e-,Star2017:e+e-}.
+Recently, even the production of the much heavier $\tau^+\tau^-$ pairs via photon–photon collisions has been observed at the LHC~\cite{cms2023ditao,atlas2023ditao}, further extending this program.
+Together, these results confirm that the intense electromagnetic fields of relativistic ions can induce photon–photon reactions analogous to those long studied in $e^+e^-$ colliders, providing a novel testbed for quantum electrodynamics in the strong-field regime.